-(quote from the 'Corona-Verordnung Studienbetrieb und Kunst des Ministeriums für Wissenschaft, Forschung und Kunst Baden-Württemberg')
+Following the current regulations of the 'Corona-Verordnung Studienbetrieb und Kunst des Ministeriums für Wissenschaft, Forschung und Kunst Baden-Württemberg', only online teaching will take place at HdM until the end of summer semester 2021.

-Due to a recent decision of the MWK, only online teaching will take place from 02.11. to 30.11.2020.
-During this period, presence is only possible in laboratory exercises and studio productions in compliance with the applicable HdM hygiene rules!
+During this period, presence is only possible in laboratory exercises, studio productions and the like in compliance with the applicable "CoronaVO" and HdM hygiene rules!

 As a responsible university, we constantly keep an eye on developments - whether in the economic, political or current health sector.
 We are also interested in responsible and considerate cooperation on campus and beyond.